speakeasy-api/bluesky-ts/README.md

 This SDK is also an installable MCP server where the various SDK methods are exposed as tools that can be invoked by AI applications.

+> Node.js v20 or greater is required to run the MCP server.

 <details>
 <summary>Claude installation steps</summary>